 Remember the first Wiggles story that we published in August, 2011?
 It was called Wiggles Learns the Rules at School, and the purpose of that story was to help the class learn some basic school rules.
 (Check my blog entry here for more on this one!)
 The second story was called, Wiggles Learns to Pay Attention, which was to help teach children the habits that help them pay attention and learn.
 (Check my blog entry here for more info.)
-Now this third story, “Wiggles’ First Day of School,” was designed to help introduce children to the general procedures in most classrooms, such as:
+This third story, “Wiggles’ First Day of School,” was designed to help introduce children to the general procedures in most classrooms, such as:

 * Putting their own things away rather than leaving them laying on the floor.